 How often is it covered?

-Medicare Part B (Medical Insurance) covers prosthetic devices needed to replace a body part or function when ordered by a doctor or other health care provider enrolled in Medicare must order the prosthetic device.
+Medicare Part B (Medical Insurance) covers prosthetic devices needed to replace a body part or function.
+A doctor or other health care provider enrolled in Medicare must order the prosthetic device.

 Prosthetic devices include:

 - One pair of conventional eyeglasses or contact lenses provided after a cataract operation